Local Differential Privacy for Regret Minimization in Reinforcement Learning: Introduction

-The practical successes of reinforcement learning algorithms have led to them becoming ubiquitous in many settings such as digital marketing, healthcare and finance, where it is desirable to provide a personalized service.
-However, users are becoming increasingly wary of the security and amount of personal information that these services require.
-Hence, many services are adapting to provide stronger protection of user privacy and personal data.
-Moreover, in many of the aforementioned domains, the data obtained by the RL algorithm are highly sensitive.
-For example, in healthcare, the state encodes personal information such as gender, age, vital signs, etc. In advertising, it is normal to leverage browser history, geolocalized information, etc. The user generally wants to keep this information private.
-Unfortunately,~\citet{pan2019how} have shown that, unless sufficient precautions are taken, the RL agent leaks information about the environment.
-That is to say, observing the actions of the agent is sufficient to infer information about the data used to compute the policy.
+The practical successes of Reinforcement Learning (RL) algorithms have led to them becoming ubiquitous in many settings such as digital marketing, healthcare and finance, where it is desirable to provide a personalized service~\citep[e.g.,][]{mao2020realworld, wang2021roboadvising}.
+However, users are becoming increasingly wary of the amount of personal information that these services require.
+This is particularly pertinent in many of the aforementioned domains where the data obtained by the RL algorithm are highly sensitive.
+For example, in healthcare, the state encodes personal information such as gender, age, vital signs, etc. In advertising, it is normal for states to include browser history, geolocalized information, etc. Unfortunately,~\citep{pan2019how} has shown that, unless sufficient precautions are taken, the RL agent leaks information about the environment {(i.e., states containing sensitive information)}.
+That is to say, observing {the policy computed by the RL algorithm} is sufficient to infer information about the data (e.g., states and rewards) used to compute the policy (scenario \ding{172}).
 This puts users' privacy at jeopardy.
+Users therefore want to keep their sensitive information private, not only to an observer but also to the service provider itself (i.e., the RL agent).
+In response, many services are adapting to provide stronger protection of user privacy and personal data, for example by guaranteeing privacy directly on the user side (scenario \ding{173}). { This often means that user data (i.e., trajectories of states, actions, rewards) are privatized before being observed by the RL agent.
+In this paper, we study the effect that this has on the learning problem in RL. }